 Finish we did, and we’re ready to show them off.
 But let’s skip back to last winter for a bit…

 It’s no secret that I have a love affair with all the pretty things that finish a home at the end of the build.
 But pretty things at a pretty price can take a while to find.
-So while Blair was lining up permits and crews, I (true to form) was fixture shopping before the ink was dry on the floor plans.
+So while Blair and GC Jeffrey were lining up permits and crews, I (true to form) was fixture shopping before the ink was dry on the floor plans.

 We were buying for both the Harley Lane and SoCo model homes at the same time, so when I saw a deal I snagged it, figuring we could use it in one or the other.
 The homes had an undetermined personality at this point and for a while we bounced some of the finds between the two before we settled on a ‘coastal-farmhouse’ vibe for the Harley Lane model home and more of a ‘classic-meets-modern’ character for Southern Comfort.

 Fixture pictures and paint colors are coming… keep scrolling!